Javascript is not enabled.

 • Who pays the high-income surcharge?

-If you don’t have creditable prescription drug coverage, the best time to sign up for a Part D plan is during the seven-month initial enrollment period surrounding your 65th birthday — even if you don’t take any daily prescriptions now.
+If you don’t have creditable prescription drug coverage, the best time to sign up for a Part D plan is during the seven-month initial enrollment period surrounding your 65th birthday — even if you don’t take daily medications now.
 If you decide to enroll in an economical plan to avoid penalties, you can change your coverage during Medicare’s annual open enrollment period from Oct.
 15 to Dec.
 7. Coverage starts Jan.
 1.

 8 STEPS TO SIGN UP FOR A PART D PRESCRIPTION DRUG PLAN

-You can either log into your online Medicare account or you can go to the "Continue without logging in" box where you can enter your zip code and select your county.
-Then choose “Drug plan (Part D)” from the plan type dropdown menu.
+2. You can either log into your online Medicare account or go to the Continue without logging in box where you can enter your ZIP code and select your county.
+Then choose Drug plan (Part D) from the plan type dropdown menu.

 3. Now indicate whether you get help with your medical expenses.
 If you’re not sure, you can find out by logging in to your Medicare account.

-you’ll be asked if you want to see your drug costs when you compare plans.
-Click "Yes" so you can get a sense of how much you would spend with each plan.
+4. If you don’t receive help, you’ll be asked if you want to see your drug costs when you compare plans.
+Click Yes so you can get a sense of how much you would spend with each plan.

 5. Enter the names of your medications.
-Be sure to include ones you take regularly so that you’ll get a good estimate of ongoing costs.
+Be sure to include ones you take regularly to get a good estimate of ongoing costs.
 You’ll also need to select the dosage and quantity and indicate how frequently you need to refill your prescriptions.
-To add another medication, click "Add Another Drug."
-When you’re finished, click "Done Adding Drugs."
+To add another medication, click Add Another Drug.
+When you’re finished, click Done Adding Drugs.

 Every plan with drug coverage offers mail-order prescriptions.
 They can be less expensive, so some people select this option as one of their pharmacy choices.
-When you’re finished selecting pharmacies, click "Done."
+When you’re finished selecting pharmacies, click Done.

 7. You’ll receive a list of drug plans in your area.
-You can sort the plans in three ways: "Lowest drug + premium cost," the default; "Lowest yearly drug deductible;" and "Lowest monthly premium."
+You can sort the plans in three ways: Lowest drug + premium cost, the default; Lowest yearly drug deductible; and Lowest monthly premium.
 The best way to compare plans is to look at each plan’s lowest drug and premium costs.

 Keep in mind: A plan with a low premium could be more expensive by the end of the year if it charges high copayments for your medications.
-Click the "Plan Details" button for more information, including a monthly estimate of what you’ll pay for your medications.
+Click Plan Details for more information, including a monthly estimate of what you’ll pay for your medications.

-To sign up directly with the insurance company, click "Plan Details" and look for the plan’s phone number and website.
+To sign up directly through a private insurer, click Plan Details and look for the plan's phone number and website.
 You can also request an application and mail it.
 An insurance agent may be able to help you enroll.

 For help signing up for a Part D plan, contact your State Health Insurance Assistance Program (SHIP).